 I wandered to a coffee shop, took a deep breath and started a new note on my phone called ‘The Master plan’.
 2 decaf soy lattes later I’d come up with a plan to design a range of jumpers which I’d sell online and it was still cold so I figured people needed something cwtchy to wear.
 The brief I wrote myself had 3 words on it, bilingual, modern and looks like you could buy it on the high street.
 After deciding my colour schemes (I kept it the same as my website, black, grey and pink and red for wales) I started designing my first line.

 When I started this line 3 years ago it was hard to find the kind of products I sold.
 Most Welsh merchandise had a dragon on it or a daffodil poking out of somewhere and it was especially hard to find clothing that women my age wanted to wear without them being cringe, ya know?
 I’ve always been inspired by pop culture and I knew I wanted that to trickle into the WGP range, so the first jumper I designed, The black Tywysoges with pink text was inspired by Beyoncé’s flawless album and the fact we have so many castles in Wales.
 I figured that made us all tywysogeses!
-Being from north Wales, I’ve always found south Walian vernacular funny and the way they speak they’re own kind of welsh.
+Being from north Wales, I’ve always found south Walian vernacular funny and the way they speak their own kind of Welsh.
 So the Lush Mun jumper was created purely because I loved that people actually said it.
 I’d tweeted something about Rugby and Chill during the previous Autumns and it had a great reaction.
 I figured it was funny and unisex and I made it red so people could wear it on a Match day instead of a shirt.
 Just in time for the Six Nation’s, the Rugby and Chill jumper was born!

 With my designs ready and a supplier lined up who would take my orders every week, print and post to my customers I was ready to go!
 My new shop would open Wednesday the 10th of Feb, just 3 weeks after I’d quit my job!